-Clause 41(a) would amend subsection 8WA(5) of the Principal Act to provide that section 8WA will also operate subject to new sections 52B, 77A and 91B of the Social Security Act 1947 (refer to clauses 9, 10, and 11 of the Bill).
-Those provisions authorise the Secretary to the Department of Social Security to request a person to quote a tax file number as a prequisite to the payment of sole parent's pension, family allowance supplement and family allowance respectively.
+Clause 41(aa) would also amend subsection 8WA(5) of the Principal Act to provide that section 8WA will also operate subject to new sections 52B and 77A of the Social Security Act 1947 (refer to clauses 9 and 10 of the Bill).
+Those provisions authorise the Secretary to the Department of Social Security to request a person to quote a tax file number as a prequisite to the payment of sole parent's pension and family allowance supplement respectively.

-Clause 41(a) would commence on 1 October 1990.
+Clause 41(aa) would commence on 1 January 1991.